 Side-by-side view of original + bcontext-typed nodes.
 Accept what's right, reject what's noise.
 The whole thing exports back to clean markdown anytime.

-The local-first principle that makes Obsidian beloved — your vault is just a folder — comes with a tax on team work and on agent integration.
-To share a vault across teammates you bring in Sync ($10/mo) or a third-party git workflow.
-To let Claude Code write into the vault you either expose the filesystem (security implications) or proxy through a plugin (eventual consistency issues).
-For a solo user this is fine.
+The local-first principle that makes Obsidian beloved — your vault is just a folder — comes with a tax on team work and on multi-device agent integration.
+To share a vault across teammates you bring in Sync (single-user across devices, ~$4–5/mo) plus a third-party plugin, or you self-manage a git workflow.
+To let Claude Code write into the vault you either expose the filesystem (security implications) or proxy through a community MCP plugin (varies in feature coverage and reliability).
+For a solo user this is all fine.
 For a small team building with AI, it's friction in the critical path.

 Bcontext keeps the Markdown round-trip — every node exports cleanly, you can `git clone` your workspace export and read it in Obsidian — but adds the multi-user infrastructure on top: workspaces, memberships, RLS, agent tokens, MCP gateway, webhooks.
 The cost is that the source of truth lives in a Postgres database, not in a filesystem.
 The benefit is that 15 humans and 5 agents can write to the same workspace concurrently with idempotency and rate limits.